John Cottingham

 John Cottingham (born 1943) is an English philosopher.
 The focus of his research has been early-modern philosophy (especially Descartes), the philosophy of religion and moral philosophy.
 He is a Professor Emeritus of Philosophy at the University of Reading, Professorial Research Fellow at Heythrop College, University of London, and Honorary Fellow of St John's College, Oxford.
 He is also a current Visiting Professor to the Philosophy Department at King's College, London.

 Cottingham has served as editor of the journal Ratio, president of the Aristotelian Society, of the British Society for the Philosophy of Religion, of the Mind Association and as Chairman of the British Society for the History of Philosophy.
 A Festschrift with responses by Cottingham, The Moral Life, was published by Palgrave in 2008.

-Cottingham was educated at Merchant Taylors’ School near London, and St John's College, Oxford.
+Cottingham was educated at Merchant Taylors' School, Northwood, and St John's College, Oxford.